How to Choose the Most Handy Luggage for your Trip to Machu Picchu

 This is not about your packing list.
 If you need pre-departure information including a packing list for travel to Peru, CLICK HERE.

 Don't get me wrong.
 I am not saying that you can't bring hard cases or other kinds of bags on the train to Machu Picchu.
 I'm saying they're not ideal under some circumstances.
 Lots of visitors take rolling carryon size suitcases on the trains.
 But trains to Machu Picchu do not have baggage cars.
-We even saw someone hiking the easy 1-day Inca Trail with all their gear in a large shopping bag dangling from their shoulders.
-All items must fit under your seat, behind your seat or in a small unsecure open area in the rear of your carriage.
+People are creative with the choice of bags and we even saw someone hiking the easy 1-day Inca Trail with all their gear in a large plastic shopping bag whose handles were looped around their shoulders.
+On the trains, all items must fit under your seat, behind your seat or in a small unsecure open area in the rear of your carriage.
 Then you hand-carry your bags to your hotel.
-Some hotels may arrange for staff to meet you to assist with carrying your bags.
-I'm going to explain why your choice of luggage even matters.
+Some hotels may arrange for staff to meet you at the station to assist with carrying your bags.
+Next, I'm going to explain why your choice of luggage even matters.

 Luggage for Traveling through Airports